SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   :type: a list of 3 floats or :doc:`profiles <profiles>`

-  The initial drift velocity of the particles, in units of the speed of light :math:`c`.
+  The initial drift velocity of the particles, in units of the speed of light :math:`c`, in the `x`, `y` and `z` directions.

   **WARNING**: For massless particles, this is actually the momentum in units of :math:`m_e c`.

+.. py:data:: mean_velocity_AM

+  :type: a list of 3 floats or :doc:`profiles <profiles>`

+  The initial drift velocity of the particles, in units of the speed of light :math:`c`, in the longitudinal, radial and azimuthal directions.
+  This entry is available only in ``AMcylindrical`` velocity and cannot be used if also ``mean_velocity`` is used in the same ``Species``: only one of the two can be chosen.

+  **WARNING**: For massless particles, this is actually the momentum in units of :math:`m_e c`.

+  **WARNING**: The initial cylindrical drift velocity is applied to each particle, thus it can be computationally demanding.

 .. py:data:: temperature